Share this in person or you can use a picture of this QR Code on printed material to link back to this page.

 • Safe pavements - tree roots & street furniture force many to walk on roads.

-• Shared lanes with cyclists esp. e bikes and scooters are especially dangerous for older people.
+• Shared lanes with cyclists esp. e-bikes and scooters are especially dangerous for older people.
 More enforcement needed for cyclists ignoring traffic signals/highway codes.

 • Collections from houses of bulky items - we often can't put them outside!